-To avoid reinforcing the negative behaviour, try not to give in to your toddler’s demands, instead staying strong and trying alternative strategies in the effort to find an acceptable (to you) solution that also provides room for your toddler’s developing sense of independence.
+To avoid reinforcing negative behaviour, try not to give in to your toddler’s demands, instead trying alternative strategies in the effort to find an acceptable (to you) solution that also provides room for your toddler’s developing sense of independence.

 Sometimes preventative strategies don’t work and a major yelling, stomping, hitting, thrashing tantrum takes place.
 Here are a few survival tips for making it out the other side when it seems like your child has been invaded by an alien body snatcher…

 - Don’t take it personally.
 Your young child is exhibiting an immature emotional response which is completely appropriate to their age and stage of development.